-The discomfort after this operation varies from virtually non-existent to very uncomfortable.
-This depends on the degree of "tightening" required to pull in your prolapsing tissue.
+The discomfort after this operation varies but you can be very uncomfortable given that tissue has been physically cut from your bottom.
 Regular Panadol and Nurofen should be taken regularly and together, for the first days.
 You will be provided with a script for a stronger analgesic (such as Tramadol or Endone) to supplement the Panadol and Nurofen.
 Because the stronger analgesics often can cause a degree of constipation, you will also be prescribed a stool softener (Lactulose or Coloxyl with Senna).
 Please take these until your normal bowel habit is restored.
+An antibiotic, metronidazole, will also be prescribed as it also helps with pain.